ColeMahlowitz/IoT-Bike-Lock/README.md

 #How does it work?

-Once we wakeup the device and ping the server with the agent.send(), we include all of the parameters that the squirrel language will need in order to interface with Twilio via the [Twilio API](https://github.com/electricimp/Twilio).
+Once we wakeup the device and ping the server with the variable "status" stored in the second parameter of  agent.send(), we interface with Twilio via the internet and tell Twilio to send us a text with a message we specified.
+In order to do so, we need to include all of the parameters that the squirrel language will need via the [Twilio API](https://github.com/electricimp/Twilio).
+These are found under the Twilio class at the top of the agent code.

+When the agent code first reaches [device.on](https://electricimp.com/docs/api/device/on/)("cut", sendText),